June 2013 Newsletter

 The drawback until now has been that, with so many images, pages take time to download.
 This is why so many sites put much smaller limits on the number of prints allowed.
 Slow download speeds tend to be down-rated by Google and limit the number of pages that site viewers will visit.

-So, we’ve just completed some rather nifty work on the site, radically improving the speed at which pages load.
+So, we've just completed some rather nifty work on the website, radically improving the speed at which pages load.
 The results have been heart-warming.
 The average number of pages viewed by site visitors has already increased by about 20%.

 Photos - Call For Images